← Back to 漢書

 滿 滿

-Later ministers argued that corporal punishment had deep institutional precedent.
+Chancellor Zhang Cang and Censor-in-chief Feng Jing memorialized: 'Corporal penalties forbidding wickedness have existed long.
 They acknowledged imperial concern that lifelong corporal penalties blocked moral rehabilitation.
-They proposed commutation schedules replacing some mutilations with hard labor terms; tattoo penalties were converted to shaved-and-shackled labor; nose-cutting became 300 lashes; left-foot amputation became 500 lashes; A range of aggravated and official-corruption offenses remained capital, with public marketplace execution.
+They proposed commutation schedules replacing some mutilations with hard labor terms; Tattoo penalties were converted to shaved-and-shackled labor; Nose-cutting became three hundred lashes; left-foot amputation became 500 lashes; A range of aggravated and official-corruption offenses remained capital, with public marketplace execution.
 Post-sentence labor moved through staged penal-service categories.
 One service stage transitioned convicts into state bond-servitude.
 Completion of term could restore commoner status.
 Extended service could shift them into judicial labor classification.
 Further service terms eventually led to formal release.
 Escapers and higher-grade offenders were excluded from commutation rules.
 Legacy penal terms were harmonized with the new commutation-release schedule.
-The ministers closed with the standard death-risk petition formula.
-The throne approved the proposal.
+The ministers closed with the standard death-risk petition formula."
+The edict said: 'Approved.'
 In practice, nominal commutation often produced lethal outcomes.
 Some commuted categories remained effectively capital.
 Extreme flogging rates caused high mortality.

 17